The Power of the Dog (2021) Film Review

 Peter is Rose’s Avenger.

 And then there is Peter as Rose’s avenger.
-He is a difficult character to fathom, and Smit-McPhee holds his cards close to his chest only gradually revealing a Peter who is at once much more capable but also much more ruthless than the audience expects.
+He is a complex character to fathom.
+Smit-McPhee holds his cards close to his chest, only gradually revealing a Peter who is at once much more capable but much more ruthless than the audience expects.

 The Power of the Dog